 Another news

-Operational situation in February and work goals and tasks in March 2023
+Operational situation in February 2025 and objectives and tasks in March 2025